|Nutrition Facts (per serving)|

 Cook the Steaks

-Rub steaks with olive oil and season generously with salt and pepper.
+Rub the steaks with olive oil and season generously with salt and pepper.
 Let rest at room temperature for 30 minutes.

-Heat a large, deep heavy skillet over medium-high heat.
-When hot, add 2 tablespoons butter and swirl to coat the pan.
-Sear steaks to medium-rare doneness, until nicely browned on both sides, turning only once.
+Heat a large, deep, heavy skillet over medium-high heat.
+When hot, add 2 tablespoons of butter and swirl to coat the pan.
+Sear the steaks to medium-rare doneness, or until nicely browned on both sides, turning only once.

-Make the Sauce
+Make the Sauce and Plate

 Return the steaks to the pan, turning to coat.
 Cook an additional 1 to 2 minutes to re-warm the meat.